cljoly/telescope-repo.nvim/README.md

 ## Installation

-You need to add these in your plugin management system:
+You need to add these in your plugin management system[^2]:
 ```lua
 'nvim-lua/plenary.nvim'
 'nvim-telescope/telescope.nvim'